 High-End Intel Gaming PC

-Various GPU options are available for high-end builds, such as the NVIDIA GeForce RTX 3080, RTX 3090, RTX 3090 Ti, and RTX 4080.
-In this scenario, the NVIDIA GeForce RTX 4090 is utilized.
-With an estimated power usage ranging from ~450W to 600W,[13] it’s noteworthy that this GPU is known to exceed 800 watts of power consumption at peak usage.
+- Various GPU options are available for high-end builds, such as the NVIDIA GeForce RTX 3080, RTX 3090, RTX 3090 Ti, and RTX 4080.
+In this scenario, the 4090 is utilized.
+With an estimated power usage ranging from ~450W to 600W,[16] it’s noteworthy that this GPU is known to exceed 800 watts of power consumption at peak usage.

-The total estimated wattage typically reaches ~871W for a high-end Intel build when factoring in all components.
+When all components are factored in, the estimated wattage typically reaches ~871W for a high-end Intel build.
 Hence, opting for a 1,200W power supply or higher is advisable, with a recommendation of 1,500W or greater if overclocking is planned.
 If done incorrectly, overclocking may risk damage to the GPU and other components and elevated temperatures, necessitating knowledge of how to lower GPU and CPU temperatures.

 In conclusion, purchasing an NVIDIA GeForce RTX 3090 is a better deal than buying the NVIDIA GeForce RTX 4080.
 Also, in place of an Intel Core i9-13900K, consumers can go with the Intel Core i7-13700K or even the Intel Core i9-12900K.
 You can also check out our Intel Core i9-13900K vs Intel Core i9-12900K guide.